-An IRC command that enables users to register a channel and always remain in control.
-Below, is an example of how the chanserv command may work on the IRC server.
-Keep in mind that not every IRC server uses the same software or settings and this command may operate differently or not at all, depending on the server's configuration.
+Below, is an example of how the ChanServ command may work on the IRC server.
+Note that not every IRC server uses the same software or settings, and this command may operate differently or not at all, depending on the server's configuration.

-The above commands would execute display the help screen in the main server window in IRC displaying all of the available commands chanserv is capable of doing.
+The commands above would execute display the help screen in the main server window in IRC displaying all the available commands ChanServ can do.

 /msg chanserv register #channel password description

 Above is an example of how you would register a channel with the IRC server.
-Keep in mind for this command to work you must have already registered your nick with the nickserv command.
-In the above example, you would replace "#channel" with the name of the channel you wish register (keep the #), replace password with the password you wish to use for the channel, and finally the description of the description of the channel.
+For this command to work, you must have already registered your nick with the nickserv command.
+In this example, replace "#channel" with the name of the channel you want to register (keep the #).
+Replace password with the password you want to use for the channel, and finally the description of the channel.

 /msg chanserv access #channel add user level

-Above is an example of how you can set other users to different levels allowing other users to help control your channel.
-In the above example, you would replace "#channel" with the channel you registered earlier, "user" with the name of another user who is registered with nickserv, and finally "level" with the level of the user 10 being the highest and 0 the lowest.
-Typing "/msg chanserv help access levels" will display a listing of the levels and what they mean.
+Above is an example of how to set other users to different levels allowing other users to help control your channel.
+In the above example, replace "#channel" with the registered channel and "user" with the name of another user who's registered with nickserv.
+The final entry "level" is used to denote user level, with 10 being the highest and 0 being the lowest.
+Typing "/msg chanserv help access levels" displays a listing of the levels and what they mean.

 /chanserv akick #computerhope add *!*@*computerhope.com Not allowed in chat

-In the above example, this command would add an auto kick for any user coming from computerhope.com with a message "Not allowed in chat"
+In the example above, this command would add an auto kick for users coming from computerhope.com with a message "Not allowed in chat."